 A long time ago I was a Computer Science student at UMBC.
 I then moved to Cambridge and completed the Masters program in Technology and Policy at MIT.
-After a brief time as a consultant in New York City I returned to the MIT Lab for Computer Science as a policy analyst and W3C/IETF Working Group chair and editor.
+After a brief time as a consultant in New York City, I returned to the MIT Lab for Computer Science as a policy analyst and W3C/IETF Working Group chair and editor.
 After almost a decade in Cambridge, I left for New York again to articulate and contextualize my experience with new media and collaborative communities at NYU’s Department of Media, Communication, and Culture.
 I concluded my graduate studies at NYU with a doctoral dissertation on the history and collaborative culture of Wikipedia.
-I’ve been able to speak about my work with national media including Technology Review, The Economist, The New York Times, USA Today, Al Jazeera English, and American and New Zealand Public Radio.
+I’ve been able to speak about my work with popular media, including The Economist, The New York Times, USA Today, Al Jazeera English, and American and New Zealand Public Radio.

-Copyright (1997-2013) Joseph M. Reagle Jr.
+Copyright (1997-2016) Joseph M. Reagle Jr.